-Tummy tuck, also called abdominoplasty, is a plastic surgery procedure that reduces excess skin and fatty tissue on your abdomen for a slimmer, trimmer appearance.
+A tummy tuck, also known as an abdominoplasty, is a plastic surgery procedure that reduces excess skin and fatty tissue from the abdominal area and repairs muscles to create a smoother, more contoured abdomen for a slimmer, trimmer tummy appearance.

 Considering a Tummy Tuck

 A tummy tuck may be appropriate for you if you are: